jdthorpe/version-repo/README.md

 -->
 ### Buffer *(API: Async, Stored Types: Any)*

-A AsyncBuffer Repo keeps local copies of resources queried from another 'host' repository, which is particularly useful if the host repo is on another physical machine (e.g. for reducing the number of network requests of mobile apps).
+A Buffer repository is a read-only wrapper which keeps local copies of resources queried from another 'host' repository.
+This is particularly useful if the host repo is on another physical machine, for example to reduce the number of network requests of mobile apps.
 Local resources are stored in memory and calls to create/update/delete methods are forwarded onto the host repository.

 ```typescript
 import { MemoryRepo, Buffer } from "version-repo"